 Buy it unlocked

-Certain mobile providers offer unlocked phones combined with SIM only deals, meaning you aren’t tied down to a contract.
-GiffGaff is the biggest example of this, with the company only offering unlocked phones that you buy upfront and combine with a SIM only deal that rolls over every month.
+Certain mobile providers offer unlocked phones combined with SIM-only deals, meaning you aren’t tied down to a contract.
+GiffGaff is the biggest example of this, with the company only offering unlocked phones that you buy upfront and combine them with a SIM-only deal that rolls over every month.

 Use an unlocking service